myasul/matt.y/content/posts/010-context-management-slash-commands/index.md

 But after months of living in Claude Code, I've learned that the real skill isn't just prompting; it's **context management**.
 Your agent is only ever as good as what's in its head _right now_.
 The three slash commands I use most are all, at their core, context control-flow: `/fork` branches it, `/rewind` rolls it back, and `/btw` keeps it clean.
 Let me walk you through how I use each one.

+_FYI: these are slash commands, so on the CLI you'd type them straight into the terminal.
+I mostly live in the Claude Code desktop app, though, so that's the angle I'll show._

 # 🔱 `/fork`

 When a feature has many moving parts, my most-used slash command is `/fork`.
 It spawns new agents/chats from a source agent, and each spawned chat carries the source's full context.